curtispuetz/pypp-cli/readme.md

   - printing with the print() function
   - classes
   - @dataclass
-  - @configclass (a custom pypp decorator for constant variables in a class)
+  - @configclass (a custom compy decorator for constant variables in a class)
   - interfaces with ABC and @abstractmethod decorators
   - type variables
   - lambda functions
   - the yield and yield from keywords
-  - isinstance() is effectively supported by using the pypp Uni type where you specify all the possible types and can then call an isinst() method.
+  - isinstance() is effectively supported by using the compy Uni type where you specify all the possible types and can then call an isinst() method.
 - file-io (with the standard Python open() function)
 - certain functions from the math and time libraries